-- any sexual contact when the victim in unable to consent or has not given consent;
+- Any sexual contact when the victim is unable to consent or has not given consent.

-- knowingly transmitting a sexually transmitted disease without disclosing one’s STD status; or
+- Knowingly transmitting a sexually transmitted disease without disclosing one’s STD status

 “Other sexual misconduct” means any sexual offense under the laws of the State of Washington (Revised Code of Washington, Chapter 9A.44), any crime involving indecent exposure — prostitution (Chapter 9A.88 RCW), any crime of obscenity and pornography (Chapter 9.68 RCW), and any crime involving the sexual exploitation of children (Chapter 9.68A RCW) that do not meet the definition of sexual assault or sexual exploitation, above.